hieudcu/hieudcu/README.md

 - 👋 Hi, I’m @hieudcu
 - 👀 I’m interested in many things
 - 🌱 I’m currently learning web developement
-- 💞️ I’m looking to collaborate on e-commerce investment website
+- 💞️ I’m looking to collaborate on web dev
-- 📫 How to reach me tbd
+- 📫

 <!---
 hieudcu/hieudcu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.